ianespana/LyreBot/README.md

 # LyreBot-Fork with Naraka Bladepoint support
 NarakaMidiBot is built on the C# [DryWetMIDI midi library by melanchall](https://github.com/melanchall/drywetmidi).
 This library loads a MIDI file and plays it.
-Every note event is intercepted by LyreBot and depending on note's ID, a different combination of keys is pressed to play the sound.
+Every note event is intercepted by NarakaMidiBot and depending on note's ID, a different combination of keys is pressed to play the sound.
 LyreBot (NarakaMidiBot) also allows the usage of external MIDI devices (keyboard, synthesizers, etc).
 Originally, the "LyreBot" was designed for the game "Genshin Impact" to convert midi to keypresses and play the Lyre (a musical item within the game).
 But the principle of operation, as well as the keys responsible for the notes are exactly the same as in naraka bladepoint. <br><br>